JohnEBoyBaby/i.Q/README.md

 Ask not what your G_D can do for 'you'.

-Ask what can 'you' do for your G_D.
+Ask what 'you' "CAN DO" for your G_D.

 WORD.